FAQ

 Aren't fossil fuels the problem?

-We need to tackle both issues simultaneously if we want to avert the worst impacts of climate change.
+We need to tackle food and energy simultaneously if we want to avert the worst impacts of climate change.
 According to IPCC expert reviewer Peter Carter from the Climate Emergency Institute, we need to do everything and we need to do it now.

 To support efforts against fossil fuels, please endorse the Fossil Fuel Treaty.